HeadpatCloud/.github/profile/README.md

 ## What We're Building 🚀

-At Headpat, we're working on two major projects:
+At Headpat, we're working on some major projects:

 1. **Headpat App 📱**
     - Our mobile app is designed to be the go-to social platform for LGBT+ and furry individuals.
 It will feature user-friendly profiles, communities, and events tailored to our audience.
 Whether you're looking to make new friends, share your art, or find a community that gets you, the Headpat app is the place to be!